 History

-- South Africa is the largest producer of macadamia nuts, and it is also a country of geniuses, because two Nobel laureates were born and grew up on the same street here.
+- South Africa, Coetzee’s homeland, is the world’s largest producer of macadamia nuts and the birthplace of two Nobel laureates who lived on the same street.

-- The world’s first heart transplant was performed in 1967 in Cape Town.
+- The first human heart transplant was performed in Cape Town in 1967.

-When is National Waiting for the Barbarians Day celebrated in 2022?
+When is National Waiting for the Barbarians Day in 2025?

 National Waiting for the Barbarians Day is observed on November 4 each year.